-We are dedicated to ensuring our curriculum meets the needs of the whole-school community; therefore, the curriculum is informed by issues in the school and wider community to ensure it is tailored to pupils' needs.
+The school is dedicated to ensuring our curriculum meets the needs of the whole-school community; therefore, the curriculum is informed by issues in the school and wider community to ensure it is tailored to pupils' needs.
 For example, if there were to be a local prevalence of specific sexually transmitted infections, our curriculum would be tailored to address this issue.

-We consult with parents, pupils and staff in the following ways:
+The school will consult with parents, pupils and staff in the following ways: